 Shea butter has moisturizing properties.
 It can work as a sealant and shield your hair from heat styling tools.
 Shea butter is rich in vitamin E (2).
 This can help minimize hair damage and nourish the strands.
-Apply a little amount of shea butter to your hair before blow drying and straightening.
+Apply a little amount of shea butter to your hair before blow-drying and straightening.

 2. Soothes An Itchy Scalp

 Shea butter contains phenols, tocopherols (vitamin E), sterols, and triterpenes.
-All these compounds are responsible for its antioxidant and anti-inflammatory properties (3).
+All these compounds are responsible for their antioxidant and anti-inflammatory properties (3).
 It can help minimize itching and scalp irritation and maintain scalp health.

 3. Prevents Hair Breakage

 Natural hair tends to be dry and is breakage-prone.
 The natural fats and vitamins in shea butter can nourish and hydrate your curls to minimize dryness, damage, and breakage.
 Applying shea butter to curly hair helps control frizz and improves manageability.

 Although shea butter has multiple benefits, keep a few things in mind before using shea butter on your hair.

 - The Type Of Shea Butter